beduino-project/RIOT/examples/rust/README.md

 Since building binary packages with `#![no_std]` is currently not supported by the rust stable channel you need a nightly rust toolchain.

-After installing the nightly rust toolchain you should be good to go.
 The nightly version is needed because it is currently the only version supporting builds without the standard library for bin crates.

+Besides you need to install [bindgen](https://github.com/servo/rust-bindgen).
+Bindgen is needed to automatically generated Rust code from C header files.
+To install bindgen you can simply use cargo:

+    $ cargo install bindgen

+Afterwards verify that bindgen works as expected by running:

+    $ bindgen --help

+If you don't see any error message you should be good to go.

 # Upgrading